Course Outline

 Course Learning Outcomes On successful completion of this course, you should be able to...
 Graduate Qualities Mapping Completing these tasks successfully will contribute to you becoming...
 Professional Standard Mapping * Australian Institute for Teaching and School Leadership

-1 Demonstrate implementation of effective learning within Design and Technologies and Digital Technologies for primary schools by critically evaluating learning theories, teaching frameworks, Australian Curriculum content, pedagogy and resources in a cross-curriculum capacity.
-Analyse and reflect on ethical and personal teaching knowledge and skills.
+1 Demonstrate implementation of effective learning within Design and Technologies and Digital Technologies for primary schools by critically evaluating and synthesising learning theories, teaching frameworks, Australian Curriculum content, pedagogy and resources in a cross-curriculum capacity.
 Knowledgeable

 Ethical